 Both extrinsic and intrinsic factors can increase the risk of injury.
 Intrinsic factors include biomechanical deficiencies, including malignancy of limbs, muscular imbalances, degenerative processes, and other anatomical factors.
 Extrinsic factors include training errors, faulty technique, poor environmental conditions, incorrect equipment and surfaces.
 (Crown 1997).

 Extrinsic Factors of injury can be further classified into overuse, misuse, abuse, or disuse (Wanivenhaus 2012).

 - Overuse is performing a task with a frequency that does not allow the tissues to recover and symptoms may be due to lack of muscle strength or endurance

 - Misuse using improper form or equipment which may put abnormal stress on tissue structures.

 - Abuse is inflecting excessive force through normal tissues.

 - Disuse occurs after taking a period of time off without training resulting in deconditioning or altered neuromuscular control

 Excessive fatigue can negatively affect proper form and/or decreases the ability of stabilizers to maintain sound biomechanics.
 Careful monitoring of training volume, intensity, and duration will minimize overuse injuries.
 (Wanivenhaus 2012)

 Prior injury is one of the the most significant risk factors predisposing individuals to injuries.
-A decrease in proprioceptive input occures if an injury is left untreated or inappropriately treated.
-A disruption in proprioception will negatively effect movement-pattern behaviors.
+A decrease in proprioceptive input occurs if an injury is left untreated or inappropriately treated.
+A disruption in proprioception will negatively affect movement-pattern behaviors.
 The altered mobility, stability, and asymmetric influences eventually lead to compensatory movement patterns, increasing risk of injury.
 (Cook 2010)

 Risk of injury is increased under following conditions: